 Program advisors are available in the Dean's Office (100 Rike Hall) to help students plan their program of study.
 Students receive a list of their general education and major degree requirements when they are admitted to the College.
 Students are required to meet with an advisor to review these requirements and sign the requirements check sheets.
 Advisor signatures are not required for registration each semester, but students are encouraged to see an advisor at least once a year to ensure they are on schedule for their projected graduation date.
 Advisors may also provide help with procedural or academic problems.
 Undergraduate advisors consistently receive "highly satisfied ratings of 90% on better in student annual exist surveys.
 Make sure you take advantage of this valuable resource.

-Another valuable resource is our Graduation Planning Strategies System.
+Another valuable resource is our Graduation Planning Curriculum Pathway.
 See your ideal graduation pathway!

 Call (937) 775-2437, email firstname.lastname@example.org or stop by 100 Rike Hall to schedule an advising appointment.